PA COVID-19 Weekly Update

-“COVID-19 vaccines are highly effective for preventing hospitalizations and deaths, even as more post-vaccination cases occur in the context of more transmissible variants and more residents getting vaccinated,” Beam said.

-Post-vaccination data and additional information is now posted online at: PA Post-Vaccination Data.

-Meanwhile, Pennsylvania continues to make critical strides in getting eligible residents vaccinated working closely with vaccine providers, grassroots organizations, and relevant stakeholders to ensure all Pennsylvanians have access to the COVID-19 vaccine.
+Pennsylvania continues to make critical strides in getting eligible residents vaccinated working closely with vaccine providers, grassroots organizations, and relevant stakeholders to ensure all Pennsylvanians have access to the COVID-19 vaccine.
 According to the CDC, as of Monday, Dec.
-13, 70.5% of Pennsylvanians age 18 and older are fully vaccinated.
+20, 70.9% of Pennsylvanians age 18 and older are fully vaccinated.
 This percentage reflects all 67 counties in Pennsylvania.

 If you or your loved ones are not yet vaccinated, now is the time to get fully vaccinated, get boosted, and get children ages 5 – 18 vaccinated.
 Visit vaccines.govOpens In A New Window to find a vaccine provider near you to schedule your vaccine appointment.